Reviewing Greenbrook TMS (GBNH) & The Competition

 |2.46

-0.8% of Greenbrook TMS shares are held by institutional investors.
-Comparatively, 43.7% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-25.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+0.8% of Greenbrook TMS shares are owned by institutional investors.
+Comparatively, 43.7% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
+25.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

 Profitability

-This table compares Greenbrook TMS and its rivals’ net margins, return on equity and return on assets.
+This table compares Greenbrook TMS and its peers’ net margins, return on equity and return on assets.

 |Net Margins